Kanaricc/iron_tank/README.md

 ## Usage

+### Server Mode

+By starting Iron Tank in server mode, you get a judge backend.
+(WIP)

-## Normal Mode
+### Normal Mode

-Iron Tank supports `normal` mode now.

 * Input and answer are readed from file.
 * Program io use standard io stream.
 * Program should only use limited memory and exit in limited time, or it will be killed.
-* Program are granted ONLY basic permission such as allocating memory, reading standard stream and some system-related operations.
+* Program are granted ONLY basic permissions such as allocating memory, reading standard stream and some system-related operations.

 This is the common and useful mode for most situation.